-Kalamazoo Lake Sewer and Water Authority (KLSWA) 2016 Water Quality Report
+Kalamazoo Lake Sewer and Water Authority (KLSWA) 2018 Water Quality Report

-KLSWA is pleased to present our annual Water Quality Report for the 2016 monitoring period.
+KLSWA is pleased to present our annual Water Quality Report for the 2018 monitoring period.
 This report is for all water customers served by KLSWA in the City of the Village of Douglas, the City of Saugatuck, Saugatuck Township and customers in the Goshorn Lake vicinity of Laketown Township.
 Water quality has been and continues to be a priority for maintaining the health of the customers and the economic vitality of the communities we serve.

 The source of our water is groundwater supplied from three well fields, which consists of a total of six wells.
 The wells are located in The City of the Village of Douglas on Bayou Dr., the City of Saugatuck off of Maple St., and in Saugatuck Township off of Blue Star Hwy.
 A copy of the Source Water Assessment, which was performed by the State of Michigan, is available upon request at the KLSWA office.
 The Source Water Assessment identifies potential sources of groundwater contamination such as underground storage tanks and abandoned private wells.
-The Source Water Assessment defines the Douglas well field as having a "high" susceptibility to groundwater pollution while those in Saugatuck have a "moderate" susceptibility.
-The KLSWA has an active Well Head Protection Program (WHPP) that supports the management of existing and potential sources of contamination and was updated in 2011 with the help of the Michigan Rural Water Association.
-The determination of well susceptibility to contamination is based on geological analysis, listed potential sources within the WHPP area, and on the following:
+The Source Water Assessment defines the Douglas well field as having a "high" susceptibility to groundwater pollution while those in Saugatuck City and Township have a "moderate" susceptibility.
+The KLSWA has an active Well Head Protection Program (WHPP) that supports management of limiting the existing and potential sources of contamination.
+The WHPP was updated in 2017 with the help of Fleis & VandenBrink Engineering, the Michigan Rural Water Association, and the KLSWA Well Head Protection Team.